Migueel0/Spring-Tutorial/README.md

 ## Model Classes
 The model classes are located in the AISS.restClient.model package.
-They are created using Plain Old Java Objects (POJOs) and represent the data structures used by the APIs being consumed.
+They are created using Plain Old Java Objects (POJOs) made whit [jsonschema2pojo](https://www.jsonschema2pojo.org/) and represent the data structures used by the APIs being consumed.

 - `Users package`: Represents a user object returned by the Regres API.
 - `Commits package`: Represents a commmit object returned by the Github API.